mxmxmarexmxm/AntiReels/README.md

 - It does not collect any personal data, ensuring your privacy and security while using the extension.
 - Future Plans:
-  - Selective blocking: Customize which social media platforms to block shorts from, giving you more control over your browsing experience.
   - Timer functionality: Set a timer for watching shorts, and when the time is up, receive a popup notification and automatically stop playing the content.
   - Cross-browser compatibility: Plan to expand the extension's compatibility to other popular web browsers, providing a wider range of users with the benefits of AntiReels.